 There are many Jewish synagogues in India; however, most of them are currently not functional due to the thinning Jewish population in the country.
 Initially, a lot of Jews inhabited the country and so most of these synagogues in India date back from the 16th to the 20th century.
 Later most Jews migrated to Israel which is now called the Aliyah.
 Ever since the number of Jews has been constantly decreasing but a sizable Jewish community still remains.
 Most of these synagogues in India are based in Mumbai, Kolkata and in the far south in Cochin.
 Some are also present in Pune and a single one in Gujarat in Ahmedabad.
 The one located in Pune called the Ohel David Synagogue is the largest synagogue in India and is also the largest in Asia excluding Israel.
-Check out some of the biggest and most popular synagogues in India given below.

 Here is the list of 17 Synagogues in India for a Glance into Jewish Culture